MavapeGZ/HelloWorld-struts2/README.md

 `http://localhost:8080/HelloWorld-struts2/`

-This is a connection on to your own PC in the 8080 port (the default one).
+This is a connection on to your own machine in the 8080 port (the default one).
 If some error is on the screen, maybe you have this port not available.

 ## Description of the project
 #### Struts2 Action